stacie.estimate module

 Returns:

-result – The inputs, intermediate results and outputs or the algorithm.
+result – The inputs, intermediate results and outputs of the algorithm.

 fit_model_spectrum(spectrum, model, fcut, switch_exponent, cutoff_criterion, rng, nonlinear_budget)[source]